nkrapivin/DialogModule/README.md

 On Debian-based Linux distributions, enter the following command into the terminal:

-sudo apt-get install keditbookmarks kdialog
+sudo apt-get install kdialog

 On RedHat-based Linux distributions, enter the following command into the terminal:

-yum groupinstall "KDE (K Desktop Environment)"
+yum install kdialog

 ----------------------------------------------------------------------------------------------------------------------------------